Danial-Movahed/hblog-checker/README.md

 # Hblog-checker
-Checks helli5blog for new posts!
+Checks helli5blog for new posts and notifies you with notification!

 ## Installing
 ### Windows